 Disaster recovery has come to mean one of two things:

-Both have their pros and cons and make sense for different organisations.
+Both have their pros and cons and make sense for different organizations.
 But a third option has emerged that has caught a lot of attention: recovery to the public cloud.

-Why are organisations turning to the public cloud?
+Why are organizations turning to the public cloud?
 And how is it transforming disaster recovery?
 Here’s a quick guide to what’s creating so much buzz.

 There’s no upfront hardware capital investment, which saves money and time.
 Larger companies have been using the public cloud to test their development environments and increasingly for production workloads, even if some of them have to keep more sensitive data in their private cloud for compliance-related reasons.